orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ---

----

 A curious thought experiment one might perform is that of accessing previous states as a non-interacting observer without the need of memory - other than having to persist the particulars which would allow for this - which would require memory (; non-trivial persistence).

----

-arbitr-ary, bin-ary -- is that the same base, or is it arbit-rary, bi-nary, at least an interesting considence if not

 ---